QUALIFYING FOR AN AGRICULTURAL CLASSIFICATION

 Greenbelt/Agricultural Classification Application (Fillable Version 63k pdf)* DR-482

-After the Agricultural Classification has been granted, it will automatically be renewed annually.
-A receipt will be mailed each January to all greenbelt property owners to verify the actual use of the land.
-If any changes to the land have occurred, it is the responsibility of the taxpayer to bring it to the Property Appraiser's attention.
+Once an Agricultural (Greenbelt) Classification has been granted, it automatically will renew annually.
+A receipt will be mailed each January to all owners of property with an existing agricultural classification.
+Those who are no longer eligible must return the attached card indicating that the property no longer qualifies.
+In addition, if any changes to the land have occurred, it is the responsibility of the taxpayer to bring it to the Property Appraiser's attention.

-This occurs when land is diverted from an agricultural to a non-agricultural use; land is no longer being utilized for agricultural purposes; land has changed zoning to a non-agricultural use at the request of the owner subsequent to the enactment of this law.
-Property owners who re-zoned their properties can have their classification reinstated provided they show the existing commercial agricultural use is permitted under the new zoning or they can re-apply under the new zoning.
+The Agricultural Classification is removed when: land is diverted from an agricultural to a non-agricultural use or land is no longer being utilized for agricultural purposes.
 Any landowner whose land is denied the Agricultural Classification by the Property Appraiser may appeal to the Value Adjustment Board.

 Duval County Property Appraiser